gazpachu/joanmira/pages/blog/2016-01-22---how-to-create-a-portfolio-in-ghost/index.md

 You can read more about the mentioned Ghost features in the [documentation](https://themes.ghost.org/docs/about).
 Notice that the [{{get}} helper](https://themes.ghost.org/docs/get) is still in beta.

-The way it works is very simple, we are going to use normal Ghost tags (like web, mobile, video, design, etc) to categorise our portfolio items and we will also use the '**work**' tag to identify the pages that need to be treated as portfolio pages.
+The way it works is very simple, we are going to use normal Ghost tags (like web, mobile, video, design, etc) to categorize our portfolio items and we will also use the '**work**' tag to identify the pages that need to be treated as portfolio pages.

 This approach has at least **one limitation**:

-If we are going to use the **page.hbs** template for the portfolio entries, that means we cannot create new pages on the fly because that template is used by default for every new page we create.
-For the rest of static pages of our site, we will have to use specific new templates.
-For example, the about page will require a new template called page-about.hbs, the contact page will require a new template called page-contact.hbs, etc. Which means, **this approach is more appropriated for small sites** that don't have many static pages and the new content is usually going to be either a blog post or a new portfolio entry.
+If we are going to use the **page.hbs** template for the portfolio entries, which means we cannot create new pages on the fly because that template is used by default for every new page we create.
+For the rest of the static pages of our site, we will have to use specific new templates.
+For example, the about page will require a new template called page-about.hbs, the contact page will require a new template called page-contact.hbs, etc. This approach is more appropriate for small sites that don't have many static pages and the new content is usually going to be either a blog post or a new portfolio entry.

 ### Step 1.
 Create a new HTML template to display the portfolio grid

-First we are going to create a new template.
+First, we are going to create a new template.
 I called it page-work.hbs (because my URL is /work), but you can call it whatever you prefer, ie. page-portfolio, page-projects, etc. In this template, we are going to have:

 * Some intro copy (entered with the markdown editor)
-* The portfolio main navigation
+* The portfolio's main navigation
 * The grid with the portfolio items

 And this is the code we will use: